latorreandrea/domenico-mondelli-first-black-aviator/README.md

 #### Site owner's goal:

 The goal of the site is to provide a reliable source of information pertaining to the history of Domenico Mondelli, trying to create a community in which experts and amateurs converge, and can contribute, through evidence, to expand what we know about Domenico Mondelli (as happens for wikipedia).
+---

+## Technologies Used
+### HTML
+used to structure the website and create the essential elements of site.

+### CSS
+used to style the site and make it responsive
+---

+## Credits

 At the moment there are no sites that speak exclusively of Domenico Mondelli, on the internet you can find articles about him taken in part from:
 * **Wikipedia** (from which the images and references of the medals and honors were taken), and partly taken from two books: